ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I feel like all my kids grew up, and then they married each other.
-It’s every parent’s dream.
+> You can't let a girl feel good about herself.
+It will backfire on you.
+Every compliment has to be backhanded.
+'Oh I like your dress, but I'd like it more if you had prettier hair.'
 >
-> <p>- Michael Scott</p>
+> <p>- Andy Bernard</p>

 <br />